sodazone/ocelloids-services/packages/server/README.md

 > [!NOTE]
 > Example development keys and tokens can be found in the `guides/keys` folder.
+> You can copy the private key file, `dev_priv.jwk`, into a directory accessible from within the Docker container.
 > These are provided for testing purposes only.
 > **DO NOT USE IN PRODUCTION**.